mirzask/cardi/content/Nuclear/Single-photon emission computed tomography (SPECT).md

 # Collimators

 - Collimators are the "focusing" device of a SPECT camera
+- Collimators limit the number of detected photons by absorbing photons outside a range of incident angles.
 - Made up of holes (usually parallel)
 - Exclude photons not traveling parallel to the hole
 - Rated by sensitivity and resolution